 The food is prepared by the hosts.
 You are expected to wash the used utensils.
 My husband and I took turns to wash the utensils whilst the kids washed the glasses.
 It does get a little frustrating at night as the water in the tap is considerably cold.
 And did I mention you need to wash your clothes with your own hands (no washing machine)!?
 It took us a day or two to get used to the routine and then it was an easy sail.

 Before you commit yourselves to a longer stay (more than 3 days) consider your comfort zone in doing these chores during vacations.

 5. Know your weather

 We were in Sarmoli in End April and Early may and we found Sarmoli being notorious for being rainy even in the brightest days of summer.
 One minute it’s pleasant sunshine, you are so confident that you wash a bucket full of clothes, hang them to dry and trot away around the village.
 Next minute, bam!
-The clouds come over, the sky turns gray and the worst part – the clothes you put for drying are about to get wet!
+The clouds come over, the sky turns grey and the worst part – the clothes you had put for drying are about to get wet!
 Very wet!

 6. There are frequent power cuts

 With rain comes the lightning and thunder and, more likely than not, also brings with it the occasional power outage.
 The worst thing is when the power goes out at night due to bad weather.
 This means that people who are supposed to fix the problem may themselves be seeking shelter and so it may take a considerable time for the lights to be on again.
 Did I mention that in all likelihood the internet access would be erratic too?